 BBC iPlayer worked as well, but only in Incognito mode.
 The extension launches a prompt when you access it from your normal browser, telling you that it won’t work otherwise.

-Blocked by: Netflix, Disney+, HBO Max, Amazon Prime Video, ESPN/ESPN+
+Blocked by: Disney+, HBO Max, Amazon Prime Video, ESPN/ESPN+

-The VPN also can’t unblock other leading platforms such as Disney+, HBO Max, Amazon Prime Video, ESPN/ESPN+, Peacock TV, YouTube, ITV Hub.
-The website states pretty clearly that Wachee’s main goal is to unblock Netflix US, so it was especially disappointing that it failed to keep its promise.
+Wachee didn’t unblock any other platforms such as Disney+, HBO Max, Amazon Prime Video, ESPN/ESPN+, Peacock TV, YouTube, ITV Hub.
+The website states pretty clearly that Wachee’s main goal is to unblock Netflix US, so I wasn't disappointed with the results.

-I can’t recommend Wachee VPN for streaming purposes — it only unblocked Hulu and BBC iPlayer during my tests.
-You also need 2 different subscriptions to unblock them.
+I can’t recommend Wachee VPN for streaming purposes — while it unblocked Netflix, Hulu, and BBC iPlayer, the fact that you need 2 different apps and subscriptions is quite frustrating.

 Wachee VPN allowed me to stream in HD, but there was no way of knowing how it really performed.
 The VPN only routes traffic from streaming sites, so I couldn’t use it to access the speed test tool.